Complaint & Compliments Policy

 Stage 1 – Compliance Team

-To ensure that the complaint is fully investigated we provide a Complaint Form (available upon request) and ask that all information is detailed to aid a comprehensive response.
+To ensure that the complaint is fully investigated we ask that all available information is provided to aid a comprehensive response.

 The complaint is reviewed by the Compliance Officer who will conduct a full investigation, with the applicable Line Manager and the staff member, where relevant.
 If applicable, processes and procedures will be examined.

 The complaint details are entered into our Complaint Database, which will allocate a unique reference number that will be given to the complaint.

 Within 1 working day of receipt of a complaint, an acknowledgement will be sent to the complainant by the Compliance Officer.
 A full response will be sent to the complainant within 10 workings days except where a client has different response times, with details of the investigation and resolution.
 Creditors with longer timescales include TfL for whom responses must be sent within 28 days.

 Emphasis is placed on providing an accurate and detailed response which aims to resolve the issue.
 However, if a complainant indicates their dissatisfaction with the response it may be escalated to Stage 2.